noprompt/garden/README.md

 Garden 1.2.5 and below requires Clojure 1.6.0 and is known to work with ClojureScript 0.0-2342.

-However, starting with Garden 1.3.0 Garden recommends Clojure 1.7 and ClojureScript 1.7.x to leverage a unified syntax with [reader conditionals](http://dev.clojure.org/display/design/Reader+Conditionals), and other major changes in the compiler and repl in Clojurescript.
+However, starting with Garden 1.3.0 Garden requires Clojure 1.7 and ClojureScript 1.7.x to leverage a unified syntax with [reader conditionals](http://dev.clojure.org/display/design/Reader+Conditionals), and other major changes in the compiler and repl in Clojurescript.

 ## Syntax